DrDead0/G-Orbit_Gaming-Community/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Note
+To Run the This project the file Should be added into `clips` folder and then follow the upper steps .